mohammadbashiri/mohammadbashiri.github.io-old/_posts/2018-08-30-bayesian-moto-adaptation-project.markdown

 rise to the observed trajectory (i.e., likelihood).
 Assuming that our sensory system is functioning well, we should be able to, roughly, estimate the force that is applied by force field on out hand.
-Since the force field is a function of the hand velocity (i.e., the state variable), we can construct the likelihood as a Gaussian that has a mean around appleid force by the force field, and a variance that expresses the uncertainty in our sensory input.
+Since the force field is a function of the hand velocity (i.e., the state variable), we can construct the likelihood as a Gaussian that has a mean around applied force by the force field, and a variance that expresses the uncertainty in our sensory input.
 Hence the likelihood would be: